Shumate and McNeese host Incarnate Word

 Incarnate Word Cardinals (11-15, 5-8 Southland) at McNeese Cowboys (7-19, 4-9 Southland)

+The Cowboys have gone 4-7 in home games.
+McNeese averages 13.9 turnovers per game and is 5- when it has fewer turnovers than its opponents.

-The Cardinals are 5-8 in Southland play.
-Incarnate Word ranks ninth in the Southland with 11.8 assists per game led by Niki Krause averaging 3.0.
+The Cardinals have gone 5-8 against Southland opponents.
+Incarnate Word is seventh in the Southland with 21.1 defensive rebounds per game led by Niki Krause averaging 3.3.

-Brandon Swaby is averaging 7.8 points for the Cardinals.
-Jonathan Cisse is averaging 15.8 points over the last 10 games for Incarnate Word.
+Jonathan Cisse is averaging 15.2 points for the Cardinals.
+Trey Miller is averaging 10.7 points over the last 10 games for Incarnate Word.

 LAST 10 GAMES: Cowboys: 2-8, averaging 69.4 points, 29.5 rebounds, 10.8 assists, 6.6 steals and 2.3 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 75.0 points per game.